suvrat4/SQL/README.md

 * Oracle performs a join operation whenever multiple table appear in the from clause of the query.

 ### Types of Joins
+* Inner join or Equi join
+* Non-Equi join
+* Self join
+* Outer join
+* Cross join

+#### Inner Join

+* In Inner Join operation is performed based on common columns.
+* To perform INNER JOIN there should be a common column in joining tables and name of the common column need not to be same.
+* To perform INNER JOIN parent/child relatioship between the tables is not mandatory.
+* INNER JOIN is most commonly used join in real time.